frconor-ebook/meditations/_posts/2025-07-15-our-lady-the-queen.md

 "All generations through her have shared the greatness of your love.
 When you looked on Mary," the Preface continues, "your lowly servant, you raised her to be the Mother of Jesus Christ, your Son, Our Lord, the Savior of all mankind."

 "He has looked upon the lowliness of His handmaid" (Luke 1:48).
 And now Mary has been raised on high.
-All graces we know come through her intercession.
+All graces, we know, come through her intercession.

 "Remember, O most gracious Virgin Mary... that when you stand in the presence of God you say good things for us" (Prayer, *The Memorare*).